 Let’s now take a look at what the Oceanside Harbor boat launch ramp has to offer.

 First off, the launch ramp features four lanes with four boarding floats.
-For the public interest, located to the left of the ramp, a wheelchair ramp leads down to the tie-up docks, allowing for much easier access for individuals who use wheelchairs.
+For the public interest, located to the ramp’s left, a wheelchair ramp leads down to the tie-up docks, allowing for much easier access for individuals who use wheelchairs.

 Secondly, both the bait barge and fuel dock are found immediately after leaving the launch.
 Proximity is what makes Oceanside Harbor so user-friendly.
 Everything, including the entrance to the Ocean, is relatively close to the launch ramp.